baragona/Brightness/README.md

 Some ideas for improvements:
   * Rewrite it in Swift, Duh.
   * Make it compatible with apple thunderbolt displays.
 (Basically, detect when the display can already control its own brightness and turn off the syncing.)
-  * Add a Menu Bar widget for controlling brightness.
-I haven't needed this, because the keyboard (including USB keyboards) have buttons for controlling internal brightness, which is then synced to the external.
   * Incorporate pretty much all the good ideas from F.lux, but open source!
 Why not?
   * Debug the occasional crashes.
 Clean up the code.
   * Rewrite the code in swift.
 Maybe rewrite the code, period.
 I don't pretend that it's very good as it is.